mk-fg/infinite-image-scroller/README.rst

 - Random/shuffle/loop options.

-- More hotkeys (incl. arrows for scrolling), right-click menu controls maybe.
+- Some popup menu (e.g. on right-click) for options maybe.

 - Load stuff when scrolling in either direction, not just one.